datarobot/datarobot-user-models/task_templates/README.md

 7. `python3_anomaly_detection` - Provides an uncalibrated Sklearn anomaly pipeline
 8. `python3_calibrated_anomaly_detection` - Provides a calibrated Sklearn anomaly pipeline
-9. `python3_sklearn_with_custom_classes` - This pipeline shows you how to build an estimator
+9. `python3_sklearn_with_custom_classes` - This pipeline shows you how to build an estimator independent from any library [Not Verified]
-10. independent from any library [Not Verified]
+10. `python3_sparse` - A pipeline that intakes sparse data (csr_matrix) from an MTX file
-11. `python3_sparse` - A pipeline that intakes sparse data (csr_matrix) from an MTX file
+11. `python3_pytorch_regression` - Provides a pytorch pipeline.
+Also uses the transform hook
 12. `python3_pytorch` - Provides a pytorch pipeline.
 Also uses the transform hook
 13. `python3_pytorch_multiclass` - Parses the passed in class_labels file.
 Also uses transform, and
      also relies on the internal PyTorch prediction implementation